 Jörg Hofstätter

-Measures that prevent data processing equipment from being used by unauthorized persons:
+Measures that prevent data processing systems from being used by unauthorized persons:

-Server passwords and accesses are handed over to the client during the initial commissioning.
-The customer changes the passwords independently immediately after the takeover and chooses a complex password taking into account generally accepted standards.
+Server passwords and access data are handed over to the client when the system is first put into operation.
+The client changes the passwords independently right after taking them over and chooses a complex password in line with generally accepted standards.

-The client manages the access data independently and is responsible for their security and periodic changes.
+The client manages the access data independently and is responsible for its security and periodic changes.

-For the management of internal server systems by authorized administrators, the hosting partner internex uses ezeelogin (https://www.ezeelogin.com/).
+For managing internal server systems by authorized administrators, the hosting partner internex uses ezeelogin (https://www.ezeelogin.com/) internally.
 The following measures are implemented:

 Authorization concept incl. role definition